Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Backup-AzRecoveryServicesBackupItem.md

 ## DESCRIPTION

-The **Backup-AzRecoveryServicesBackupItem** cmdlet starts a backup for a protected Azure Backup item that is not tied to the backup schedule.
+The **Backup-AzRecoveryServicesBackupItem** cmdlet takes an adhoc backup of protected Azure backup item.
-You can do an initial backup immediately after you enable protection or start a backup after a scheduled backup fails.
+Using this cmdlet you can do an initial backup immediately after you enable protection or start a backup if a scheduled backup fails.
-Set the vault context by using the -VaultId parameter.
+This cmdlet can also be used for custom retention with or without expiry date - refer parameters help text for more details.

 ## EXAMPLES